-One of the best things about diving a new site is finding interesting fish in the area and learning about their behavior.
+One of the best things about diving in a new area is finding interesting fish and learning about their behavior.
 What’s even better is when the PADI Divemasters know where the critters hide out and let you in on the secret.
-We spoke with the PADI Pros at Anse Chastanet for their favorite finds on the dive-friendly Caribbean isle of St. Lucia.
+We spoke with PADI Pros in St. Lucia about their favorite finds on this dive-friendly Caribbean isle.
+Here are some of the best marine life species to spot in Saint Lucia.

 Frogfish